fidildev/fettle-cli/README.md

 ## Building

-Fist get a GitHub personal access token.
+First get a GitHub personal access token.

 Set the GitHub PAT in your environment as `GH_TOKEN`